$55- $100 (see web site for details)

 I won the Spirit of Moondance award at this year's Moondance International Film Festival for my comedy feature script, Santa Eulalia.
 (I know, I know; everyone hates the title but me!)
 I had decided to go as soon as I was named a finalist, smelling a good networking opportunity.
 It didn't hurt that the festival had been billed by someone as "the American Cannes" and that several films previously shown there had won Academy Awards.
 I packed my bags and flew to Boulder.

 Moondance has announced their writing competition awards for 2010.

-An interview with screenwriter A. Chacko regarding the Moondance Writing Competition.Q: What's the title of the script you entered in this contest, and what's it about?
+An interview with screenwriter Bonnie Maffei regarding the Moondance Writing Competition.Q: What's the title of the script you entered in this contest, and what's it about?

-A: No feedback was given.Q: Has your success in this contest helped you market your script?
+A: I chose not to receive feedback this time, although a couple of years ago I did.
+I requested feedback for one of my short scripts, which was a finalist.
+Elizabeth returned the script with notes in the margins, which were extremely insightful.Q: Has your success in this contest helped you market your script?
 Were you contacted by any agents, managers or producers?

 A: Very much so!
 It's been an amazing ride.
 I've had dozens of requests for my script and I signed on with an agent, who I met at Moondance.Q: What's your background?
 Have you written any other screenplays or television scripts?

 A: I've lived in California most of my life.
 I grew up in Los Angeles and now live in the Santa Cruz area.
 I have written travel articles, children's stories, poetry, shorts and feature screenplays, but I'm concentrating on features at the moment.
 I am also an artist.
 I have been a therapist and I have been a real estate agent for several years.Q: Do you live in Los Angeles?
 If not, do you have any plans to move there?